 Playerpro is the most intuitive music player app for the average user.
 It pulls all of your content on your phone and immediately categorizes it so you don’t have to worry about a thing.
 The app also offers support for videos, beating out some of the other high-profile music player apps on the market.
 And installing the separate DSP pack gives a noticeable impact on audio quality.

-So, Poweramp is a music player app, and a damn fine one at that.
+So, Poweramp is a music player app and a damn fine one at that.
 Enough?
 Of course not.
 It’s a music player that offers so much more than most of the manufacturers own, stock music apps that ship with phones.
 Top of the list is that you get an equalizer and support for just about every audio format you could want, including FLAC.

 n7player is just here for its looks.
 It does have a decent 10-band equalizer, environmental effects, bass boost and surround sound virtualization.
-And the UI which lets you search through and navigate your music collection in an innovative manner.
+And the UI which lets you search through and navigate your music collection in an innovative way.
 The player presents your content as a zoomed out wall of tag clouds, representing artists or genres, with tag size reflecting how often you play that content.
 Gesture navigation then lets you zoom in on a tag to view a wall of album covers, giving the music player a nice spatial element.
 Besides the unique UI, n7player is also a decent audio player